 What is a “DBA”?

 If you plan on operating your business under a name that is different from your official legal name, you will be required to file for a DBA.
 Depending on the city, county and state of your business, you will file through the state or local jurisdiction/county.
-Depending on who is doing the filing, DBAs can also be referred to as “Fictitious Business Name” (FBN), “Trade Name” or “Assumed Name.”
+Depending on who is doing the DBA application, DBAs can also be referred to as “Fictitious Business Name” (FBN), “Trade Name” or “Assumed Name.”
+Need to fill out a DBA application?
+GovDocFiling can help.
+Fill out the form above and see how easy DBA filing online can be.

 What is the difference between my business’s legal name and a DBA?